 Susanna received some excellent news on Friday, so I went into Middleburgh, NY to the liquor store to get some wine.
 I had no idea I would be driving right into the town that time forgot.
 It was refreshing to see families out on their front porches and folks walking from mom and pop store to mom and pop store.

 On Saturday, I hung out in the strawbale house with Thomas and Ben and we listened to The Beatles.
-Yoav arrived later that night and made me laugh like a crazy person, as he usually does.
 That morning though, I had an epiphany while eating breakfast alongside a ruby-throated hummingbird.